frankwalbert/promoterVariants/README.md

 # promoterVariants
 ### Code, objects and annotations for Cheung, Renganaath, et al., 2020

-The code is broken into the five major areas listed below.
+The code is broken into the six major areas listed below.

 All code written by Frank Albert, except for code in area 5 and TFBS annotation code in area 4, which was written by Kaushik Renganaath.